Alexander Hamilton

-Scholars generally regard Hamilton as an astute and intellectually brilliant administrator, politician, and financier, if often impetuous.
-His ideas are credited with laying the foundation for American government and finance.
+Scholars generally regard Hamilton as an astute and intellectually brilliant administrator, politician, and financier who was sometimes impetuous.
+His ideas are credited with influencing the founding principles of American finance and government.
+In 1997, historian Paul Johnson wrote that Hamilton was a "genius—the only one of the Founding Fathers fully entitled to that accolade—and he had the elusive, indefinable characteristics of genius."

 Early life and education

-Alexander Hamilton was born and spent part of his childhood in Charlestown, the capital of the island of Nevis in the British Leeward Islands.
-Hamilton and his older brother James Jr. were born out of wedlock to Rachel Faucette, a married woman of half-British and half-French Huguenot descent, and James A. Hamilton, a Scotsman who was the fourth son of Alexander Hamilton, the laird of Grange, Ayrshire.
+Hamilton was born on January 11, 1755, or 1757, in Charlestown, the capital of Nevis in the British Leeward Islands, where he spent his childhood.
+Hamilton and his older brother, James Jr., were born out of wedlock to Rachel Lavien (née Faucette), a married woman of half-British and half-Huguenot descent, and James A. Hamilton, a Scotsman and the fourth son of Alexander Hamilton, the laird of Grange, Ayrshire.

-Hamilton's mother had been married previously on Saint Croix, then ruled by Denmark, to Danish or German merchant Johann Michael Lavien.
-They had one son, Peter Lavien.
-In 1750, Faucette left her husband and first son before travelling to Saint Kitts, where she met James Hamilton.
-Hamilton and Faucette moved together to Nevis, her birthplace, where she had inherited a seaside lot in town from her father.
-The Church of England denied membership and education to Alexander and James Jr. because their parents were not legally married.
-While their mother lived, they received "individual tutoring" and classes in a private school led by a Jewish headmistress.
+Prior to Alexander's birth, in 1745, Rachel Lavien married Johann Lavien in Saint Croix.
+Together, they had one son, Peter.
+However, Rachel Lavien left her husband and first son in 1750, traveling to Saint Kitts, where she met James Hamilton.
+Hamilton and Lavien moved together to Nevis, her birthplace, where she had inherited a seaside lot in town from her father.
+While their mother was living, Alexander and James Jr. received individual tutoring and classes in a private school led by a Jewish headmistress.
 Alexander supplemented his education with a family library of 34 books.

-James Hamilton later abandoned Rachel Faucette and their two sons, allegedly to "spar[e] [her] a charge of bigamy... after finding out that her first husband intend[ed] to divorce her under Danish law on grounds of adultery and desertion."
-Thereafter, Rachel moved with her two children to Saint Croix, where she supported them by keeping a small store in Christiansted.
-She contracted yellow fever and died on February 19, 1768, leaving Hamilton orphaned.
-This may have had severe emotional consequences for him, even by the standards of an 18th-century childhood.
-In probate court, Faucette's "first husband seized her estate" and obtained the few valuables that she had owned, including some household silver.
-Many items were auctioned off, but a friend purchased the family's books and returned them to Hamilton.
+James Hamilton later abandoned Rachel Lavien and their two sons, ostensibly to "spar[e] [her] a charge of bigamy...after finding out that her first husband intend[ed] to divorce her under Danish law on grounds of adultery and desertion."
+Lavien then moved with their two children back to Saint Croix, where she supported them by managing a small store in Christiansted.
+Both his mother and Hamilton contracted yellow fever.
+On February 19, 1768, Hamilton's mother died from the disease, leaving him orphaned.
+His mother's death may have had a severe emotional impact on Hamilton.
+In probate court, Lavien's "first husband seized her estate" and obtained the few valuables that she had owned, including some household silver.
+Many items were auctioned off, and a friend purchased the family's books, returning them to Hamilton.

 The brothers were briefly taken in by their cousin Peter Lytton.
-However, Lytton took his own life in July 1769, leaving his property to his mistress and their son, and the Hamilton brothers were subsequently separated.
+However, Lytton took his own life in July 1769, leaving his property to his mistress and their son, and the propertyless Hamilton brothers were subsequently separated.
 James Jr. apprenticed with a local carpenter, while Alexander was given a home by Thomas Stevens, a merchant from Nevis.